 What is Machined Graphite?

 Our office provides custom fabrication and machining of solid graphite for your specific application.
-Our engineering and manufacturing team can machine to print all sizes, complexities, and volumes of parts in the desired graphite type in compliance with the requested tolerances.
-The four primary types are Extruded, Isostatically Pressed, Vibrated, and Molded.
+Our engineering and manufacturing team can machine to print all sizes, complexities, shapes, and volumes of parts in the desired graphite type in compliance with the requested tolerances.
+Common parts include heating elements, hearth rails, connection blocks, and nozzles.
+The four primary types are Extruded, Isostatically Pressed, Vibrated and Molded.
 Additionally, the Ash content of all grades can be purified to 50 PPM.

 Types of Graphite